Most recent news at the top of the page. Older items are left in place for reference purposes.

 Pembrokeshire Literary Tourism

-In the spring, with the help of PLANED, we put in a grant aid application for a project called "Pembrokeshire Literary Tourism" under the Welsh Government's Tourism Product Innovation Fund (TPIF).
-We hoped to employ a Project Officer to help in the development of the Martha Morgan Country project, and also to bring in a number of innovations associated with the year of Legends.
+In 2017, with the help of PLANED, we put in a grant aid application for a project called "Pembrokeshire Literary Tourism" under the Welsh Government's Tourism Product Innovation Fund (TPIF).
+We hoped to employ a Project Officer to help in the development of the Martha Morgan Country project, and also to bring in a number of innovations associated with the Year of Legends.
 Sadly, our application was unsuccessful, and most of the funding went to nationwide projects run by big organizations.
 So we live to fight another day.......

 Tales from Willie Jenkins